-Safe, stable housing is foundational to recovery and wellbeing after the wildfires — and we know that getting there isn’t simple.
+Safe, stable housing is foundational to recovery and wellbeing after the wildfires and floods, and we know that getting there isn’t simple.
 Whether your rebuild has stalled, you’re struggling with costs, or you are seeking safe, community-supported solutions, Hoʻōla iā Mauiakama LTRG is here to walk with you.

 We are seeking partnerships with the range of organizations that support disaster recovery, including: